lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 Additionally, you can directly modify the constants in each background component (`/src/components/backgrounds/`) to customize the animation effects.

+> [!warning]- CPU Usage Warning for 'dot' Background
+> The 'Dot' background animation can be CPU-intensive, potentially causing slowdowns or noisy fans on less powerful devices ([#1](https://github.com/lin-stephanie/astro-antfustyle-theme/issues/1), [antfu/antfu.me#86](https://github.com/antfu/antfu.me/issues/86)).
+Despite adjustments to reduce the load ([8fb85e1](https://github.com/lin-stephanie/astro-antfustyle-theme/commit/8fb85e1)), the effect may still be noticeable.
+If this is an issue, consider using a different background.

 ### Search Functionality

 The theme utilizes :link[Pagefind]{id=CloudCannon/pagefind} to enable search functionality.